 If you want lots of staying power, there's only one winner here and that's the Fitbit Blaze.
-The Apple Watch Series 2 can now deliver two days whether you go for the 38mm or the 44mm model.
-The latter has a bigger battery, but don't expect to get much more play time than the smaller Series 2.
-The Blaze promises five, and that was reflected in our testing, which included a number of workout sessions.
+The Apple Watch Series 2 can now deliver two days, whether you go for the 38mm or the 44mm model.
+The latter has a bigger battery, but don't expect to get much more play time than the smaller version.
+The Blaze promises five days, and that was reflected in our testing, which included a number of workout sessions.

 That will of course depend on which features you use on a regular basis and whether you decide to crank up the screen brightness to the max.
 Without power-sapping features like GPS onboard, the Blaze's stamina is not too shabby.

 Fitbit Blaze v Apple Watch Series 2: Price

 If you want the Watch Series 2, you'll need to part with at the very least $369 but that can sky rocket up to anywhere near $1,499 when you start considering the Ceramic or Hermès editions of the Apple smartwatch.

 That's a pretty clear difference in terms of price.

 Fitbit Blaze v Apple Watch Series 2: Verdict